-Meg Meeker: So dads, God gives you instincts to move in toward your daughter, and when you have those instincts no matter what anybody says, move in.
+Dr. Meg Meeker: So, dads, God gives you instincts to move in towards your daughter.
+And when you have those instincts, no matter what anybody says, move in.

 John Fuller: That’s Dr. Meg Meeker talking about the important role that a father has in his daughter’s life.
 And Meg is our guest today on Focus on the Family.
 You know, we as dads, we want to succeed with our kids.
 And there is a special daddy-daughter bond that we’re going to be taking a look at today.
 Your host is Focus president and author Jim Daly.
 And I’m John Fuller.

 Jim Daly: John, I’m a bit jealous because I’m the father of two boys, and I don’t have that wonderful experience of having a daughter.
 I would have loved to have been the father of a daughter.
 But I think the Lord may have known I would have ended up in jail, perhaps, defending her.

 Jim: But, you know?
 I love – there was a man that I worked with years ago who, literally, his daughter – beautiful girl, and I know the family well – he would – he was 82nd Airborne.
 And he decided to clean his guns when boyfriends would come over to take his daughter out.
 And he’d be cleaning that gun saying, “I’d do anything for my daughter.
 I’d go to prison for my daughter.
 You need to take care of my daughter.”
 Wow.
 Talk about a daddy’s love.
 I mean, that’s laying the law down, isn’t it?

 Jim: And we’re going to discuss that today, and I’m looking forward to it with our wonderful guest Dr. Meg Meeker.
 She’s written this terrific book, Strong Fathers, Strong Daughters: 10 Secrets Every Father Should Know.